vlang/v/vlib/regex/README.md

 // the matches are [3,4] and [6,8]
 pub fn (mut re RE) find_all(in_txt string) []int

-// find_all find all the "non overlapping" occurrences of the matching pattern
+// find_all_str find all the "non overlapping" occurrences of the match pattern
 // return a list of strings
 // the result is like ['first match','secon match'] pub fn (mut re RE) find_all_str(in_txt string) []string